andrezgz/slicedom/reference/Patterns-for-Managing-Source-Code-Branches.md

 *Every commit to mainline is peer-reviewed before the commit is accepted.*

-Code review has long been encouraged as a way of improving code quality, improving modularity, readability, and removing defects.
+[Code Review](Code-Review.md) has long been encouraged as a way of improving code quality, improving modularity, readability, and removing defects.
 Despite this, commercial organizations often found it difficult to fit into software development workflows.
 The open-source world, however, widely adopted the idea that contributions to a project should be reviewed before accepting them onto the project's mainline.
 A workflow like this fits particularly well with the GitHub mechanism of pull-requests.

 Scarlett finishes a hunk of work that she wishes to integrate.
 As she does [Mainline Integration](https://martinfowler.com/articles/branching-patterns.html#mainline-integration) once she has a successful build, but before she pushes to mainline, she sends her commit out for review.
 Some other member of the team, say Violet, then does a code review on the commit.
 If she has problems with the commit, she makes some comments and there's some back-and-forth until both Scarlett and Violet are happy.
 Only once they are done is the commit placed on mainline.